catalystneuro/ndx-spatial-transformation/NEXTSTEPS.md

-# Next Steps for ndx-rigid-transformation Extension for NWB
+# Next Steps for ndx-spatial-transformation Extension for NWB

 ## Creating Your Extension

-1. In a terminal, change directory into the new ndx-rigid-transformation directory: `cd ndx-rigid-transformation`
+1. In a terminal, change directory into the new ndx-spatial-transformation directory: `cd ndx-spatial-transformation`

 2. Add any packages required by your extension to the `[project] dependencies` or `[project.optional-dependencies]` section of `pyproject.toml`.